-“Dry” macular degeneration is characterized by the presence of yellow deposits in the macula.
+- Dry Form: “Dry” macular degeneration is characterized by the presence of yellow deposits in the macula.
 These are called drusen.
 In early stages, a few small drusen don’t cause vision deterioration.
 But as they grow in numbers and size, these lead to dimming or distortion of vision that is most noticeable when reading.
 In atrophic dry macular degeneration, patients develop blind spots in the center of their vision; this advances to losing all central vision.
-Also in advanced stages of dry macular degeneration, there is a thinning of the light-sensitive layer of cells in the macula, leading to tissue death atrophy.
+Also, in advanced stages of dry macular degeneration, there is a thinning of the light-sensitive layer of cells in the macula, leading to tissue death atrophy.

 While macular degeneration is not curable, its impact can be dramatically slowed by early intervention.
 That’s why it is important to not ignore any of the symptoms listed above.
 But even more important are regular eye exams, usually once every two years after you turn 50 and every year after your 60th birthday.